-One set of financial statements can’t do all those jobs, and that’s why you need to create several different types of financial reports, says Alka Sood, a BDC Senior Business Advisor.
+One set of financial statements can’t do all those jobs, and that’s why you need to create several different types of financial reports, says Alka Sood, a BDC business consultant.

-“You use the same information to generate different types of statements,” says Sood, who advises entrepreneurs on improving their financial management.
+“You use the same information to generate different types of statements,” says Sood.
 “The trick is to organize them properly to provide the right information for each purpose.”